 To estimate costs for infiltration and biofiltration basins, Grey et. al. 2013 provides a review of the literature on stormwater best management practices (BMP) or project costing.
 The paper provides unit costs for infiltration basins, infiltration pavers, and biofiltration facilities using costs per square foot of impervious area, per gallon of design volume, and per square foot of BMP.
-A previous study (WRCOG 2016) found that the costs based on literature values do not necessarily scale up with the size of the BMP, resulting in some of these costs being unrealistically high.
-To narrow the range of costs while still being conservative, infiltration pavers were dropped from the analysis and the price per gallon of design volume was used (and converted to price per acre-foot (ac-ft)).
+A subsequent study (Western Riverside Council of Governments 2016) found that the costs based on literature values do not necessarily scale up with the size of the BMP, resulting in some of these costs being unrealistically high.
+To narrow the range of costs while still being conservative, infiltration pavers costs, which were an outlier, were dropped from the analysis and the price per gallon of design volume was used (and converted to price per acre-foot (ac-ft)).